-A case in point: A couple of weeks ago, The Daily Music Break posted a couple of items – including a podcast interview — on Guy Davis, a terrific contemporary blues player.
+A case in point: A while ago, The Daily Music Break posted a couple of items – including a podcast interview — on Guy Davis, a terrific contemporary blues player.
 One of the songs that we focused on was Rev. Robert Wilkins “That’s No Way to Get Along.”
-The song was covered/changed and became The Rolling Stones’ “Prodigal Son,” which was on the great “Beggar’s Banquet” album.
-(It’s an extremely odd reimagining.
+The song was covered/changed and became The Rolling Stones’ “Prodigal Son,” which is on the great “Beggar’s Banquet” album.
+(It’s an extremely odd re-imagining.
 It’s great because of Keith Richards’ guitar.
 It’s odd because of Mick Jagger’s decision to make it into religious – or, more accurately, “religious-y” allegory.
 I doubt he consulted clergy.)

 That’s one string.
 The other is TDMB weekly newsletter features posts from our archives.
 On Friday, the site posted two numbers from Robert Clifford Brown, who is better known as Washboard Sam.

 The two strings come together in the when doing a little YouTube poking around.
 The search quickly produced a great version of “That’s No Way to Get Alone” by the Piedmont Bluz acoustic duo.
 The principals are Valerie and Ben Turner.
 She is a tremendous – and tremendously calm – singer and guitar player who to my untrained ear sounds like Elizabeth Cotten.
 Ben is a washboard player.

 It seems logical to think that the instruments with which we are familiar evolved from efforts to replicate the natural and mechanical sounds around us.
 Indeed, the line between the world at large and music seems to be porous.
 Scat singing, for instance, is the use of the human voice as an instrument.
 Likewise, there are thousands of songs in which the rhythm section is meant to sound like a train.
 The washboard is a bit different in that it is an actual household item that is re-purposed as an instrument.